-WASHINGTON — A decision by Sen. Harry Reid to exempt some of his top aides from having to buy health insurance through the Affordable Care Act has triggered another flurry over Obamacare.
+WASHINGTON — A decision by Sen. Harry Reid to exempt some of his top aides from having to buy health insurance through the Affordable Care Act has triggered another flurry over what critics call Obamacare.

 Conservatives erupted after it was reported Wednesday that the Senate majority leader from Nevada was the only congressional leader who was exercising an option to exempt certain staff from parts of the health care law.